 The challenges of liver disease

-Half of individuals with severe liver scarring are only diagnosed once they present in hospital in crisis.
+Half of patients with severe liver scarring are only diagnosed once they present in hospital in crisis.
 A striking fact, particularly as the liver is the only solid organ in the body which can regenerate, and earlier diagnosis would give people the option to make lifestyle changes to allow the liver to recover.

 Dr Neil Guha and Professor Guru Aithal are clinical academics at the University of Nottingham.
 They are both part of the gastrointestinal and liver research theme at the NIHR Nottingham Biomedical Research Centre.
 They and their colleagues have spent nearly a decade improving the diagnosis of liver scarring and cirrhosis.